maphew/zadam-trilium-wiki/Sharing.md

 ### Seeing all shared notes

-All shared notes are grouped under automatically managed "Share Notes" note.
+All shared notes are grouped under automatically managed "Shared Notes" note.
 Besides seeing what's shared, you can also effectively share/unshare notes by cloning/moving them from/to this note.

 [[images/shared-list.png]]